 Every Sunday we gather here for worship.
 Churches across the country and around the world meet together to worship.
 Many people may attend church, but only a few worships or at least understand the true meaning of worship.
 Worship is one of those words we throw around in church a lot, but many times we don’t clearly understand what worship is about.
 How do you know when you are truly worshiping God?

 Tragedy tends to bring people together very quickly; we are familiar with slogans such as “united we stand” “Boston strong” It is in those moments that we realize that unless we remain united, we won’t survive.
 A team won’t be able to accomplish the goal if the players don’t understand unity; if they don’t understand what it means to play as one or together. etc. The night Jesus was arrested, he spent time in prayer.
 He prayed for his followers who would be in the world as his representatives.
 One of the things Jesus prayed for was unity among his disciples.
 Christ’s church has struggled through the centuries with this idea of unity, which Jesus prayed for.
 John (chapter 17) records for us Jesus’ prayer.

 The church was Jesus’ idea; he is her founder.
 Jesus said he would build it.
-He bought it by his own blood and promised that it will transcend time.
-Last week we talked about how the church began at the preaching of the apostles in Jerusalem.
-The proclaimed Jesus as Lord and Messiah and people accepted this message and were baptized into Christ, then they were added to the number of followers.
+He bought it with his own blood and promised that it will transcend time.
+The apostles proclaimed Jesus as Lord and Messiah and people received the message and were baptized into Christ, then they were added to the number of followers.
+This is how the church began in the first century.
+Two months after the death of Jesus, the church was established.
 The church is the gathering of those who profess faith in Jesus.
-Christ’s church is made up of local congregations throughout the world.
-Have you ever wondered what it means to be member of Christ’s church?